-4.1.16 Killer whale (Orcinus orca)
+4.1.16 Killer Whale (Orcinus orca)

 Species Description.
-Killer whales are protected under the MMPA and potential populations in the Action Area are not listed under the ESA.
-These highly social animals occur most commonly in groups from 2 to 15 animals (NMFS 2015d).
-Behavioral and auditory evoked potential audiograms of two captive killer whales indicate that they can hear tones ranging from 1 to 120 kHz (best hearing ranging from 18 to 42 kHz), with most sensitivity at 20 kHz, with a detection threshold of 36 dB re 1 μ Pa (Szymanski et al. 1999).
+Killer whales are considered depleted under the MMPA and potential populations in the Action Area are not listed under the ESA.
+These highly social animals occur most commonly in groups from 2 to 15 animals (NOAA 2018a).
+These whales feed on a variety of prey including marine mammals, fish, cephalopods, sea turtles, and sea birds (Ford 2009).
+Killer whales forage either individually, in small groups, or cooperatively depending on the whale population and prey type (Ford 2009).
+Killer whales may calve in any moth of the year, but most births are in October-March (Ford 2009).
+Recent behavioral audiograms of killer whales indicated hearing between 600 Hz and 114 kHz with best hearing at 34 kHz with a 49 dB re 1 μ Pa threshold (Branstetter et al. 2017).
+Another study using behavioral and auditory evoked potential audiograms of two captive killer whales indicate that they can hear sounds ranging from 1 to 120 kHz (best hearing ranging from 18 to 42 kHz), with most sensitivity at 20 kHz and a detection threshold of 36 dB re 1 μ Pa (Szymanski et al. 1999).
 The full range of functional hearing is estimated to occur between approximately 150 Hz and 160 kHz, placing them among the group of cetaceans that can hear mid-frequency sounds (Southall et al. 2007).

 Distribution.
+Killer whales are found in all oceans of the world and are most common in coastal temperate waters (Ford 2009).
 Eight killer whale stocks are recognized in the Pacific US EEZ, with only the Hawaiian stock occurring in the Action Area (Carretta et al. 2014).
 Although considered one species, killer whales are broken down into different "ecotypes" that are distinguished by distinct social and foraging behaviors and other ecological traits (Ford 2009).
-In the North Pacific, these recognizable geographic forms are variously known as residents, transients, and offshore ecotypes (Hoelzel et al. 2007).
-These whales are considered rare in Hawaiian waters with only two sightings in 2002 surveys and one sighting during 2010 surveys of the Hawaiian Islands EEZ (Carretta et al. 2014).
+In the North Pacific, these distinct forms are known as resident, transient, and offshore ecotypes (NOAA 2018a).
+These whales are considered rare in Hawaiian waters, with only two sightings in 2002 surveys and one sighting during 2010 surveys of the Hawaiian Islands EEZ (Carretta et al. 2014).

-Killer whales are found in all marine habitats, from the coastal zone (including most bays and inshore channels) to deep oceanic basins and from equatorial regions to the polar pack ice zones of both hemispheres.
-Although killer whales are also found in tropical waters and the open ocean, they prefer colder waters and are found in greatest abundance within 800 km (432 nm) of major continents (Dahlheim and Heyning 1999).
+Killer whales are found in all marine habitats, from the coastal zone (including most bays and inshore channels) to deep oceanic basins and from equatorial regions to the polar pack ice zones of both hemispheres (Dahlheim and Heyning 1999).
+Although killer whales are also found in tropical waters and the open ocean, they are most abundant in coastal habitats at high latitudes (Dahlheim and Heyning 1999).
 In most areas of their range, killer whales do not show movement patterns that would be classified as traditional migrations.
-However, there are often seasonal shifts in density, both onshore/offshore and north/south.
+However, some populations exhibit seasonal shifts in density, likely in response to prey availability (Ford 2009).

 Threats.
 Killer whales are susceptible to the same potential threats that are generally applicable to all cetacean species known to occur in the Action Area.
+Major threats for this species include food depletion from overfishing and habitat loss, contaminants, oil spills, disturbance from vessels, and ocean noise (NOAA 2018a).
 There are no known threats in the Action Area that are specific to only killer whales.